fuwako/mimiuchi/README.md

 # mimiuchi: speech-to-text

-mimiuchi is a free, customizable, OSC capable, speech-to-text application for displaying text or relaying it to other applications such as VRChat.
+mimiuchi is a free, customizable, and OSC capable speech-to-text application for displaying text or relaying it to other applications such as VRChat.
 Its customizable text window is also designed to be paired with applications like [OBS (Open Broadcaster Software)](https://obsproject.com/).

-You can try it out right now at [mimiuchi.com](https://mimiuchi.com/) on Google Chrome, Safari, or Microsoft Edge.
+You can try it out at [mimiuchi.com](https://mimiuchi.com/) on Google Chrome, Safari, or Microsoft Edge.

 ### Features